The Beau Brummels (album)

 The Beau Brummels is the sixth studio album by the American rock band of the same name.
 Released in April 1975, the album features the work of all five original band members for the first time since the band's debut album, 1965's Introducing the Beau Brummels.
 The album peaked at number 180 on the U.S. Billboard 200 albums chart in 1975.

 Background and release

-After 1968's Bradley's Barn album, the Beau Brummels, by which time were a duo consisting of lead singer Sal Valentino and guitarist-songwriter Ron Elliott, split.
+After 1968's Bradley's Barn album, the duo Beau Brummels split.
+The duo consisted of lead singer Sal Valentino and guitarist-songwriter Ron Elliott.

 Valentino recorded a few solo singles for Warner Bros.
 Records before forming a new band, Stoneground, which released three albums between 1971 and 1973.
 Elliott worked on tracks by The Everly Brothers, Van Dyke Parks, Randy Newman, Little Feat, and Pan.
 Elliott also released a solo album, The Candlestickmaker, in 1970.

 In February 1974, Billboard magazine reported that the Beau Brummels re-formed in San Francisco.